kiptoo-097/Git-search/README.md

 #  Github Search App
-#### This project helps people to search other peoples profile repositories, followers date the account was created and place of location.
+#### This Web Application helps user to search other peoples profile repositories, followers date the account was created and place of location in Github.

 #### By **KIPTOO KENNEDY**&trade;

 ## Description